-- Anti-Climactic Unmasking: When Batman defeats Batman and does to Bane what Bane bragged would do to Batman (remove his mask), underneath is... an average looking guy with no distinguishing traits.
+- Anti-Climactic Unmasking: When Batman defeats Bane and does to him what he bragged would do to Batman (remove his mask), underneath is... an average looking guy with no distinguishing traits.

 - Body Horror: Bane's defeat.
 After Batman breaks Bane's venom pump mechanism, his muscles begin to get enormously pumped while he screams in agony.
 It keeps going for quite a while until Batman severs the pump from Bane's head.

 - The Bus Came Back: Thorne's secretary, Candice Moll, who hadn't been seen since her boss' first appearance.

 - For Want of a Nail: The one thing that prevented this series from doing a full Knightfall adaptation?
 A Batarang.

 - Gone Horribly Right: Bane is the result of a project by the Cuban government to make a Super Soldier from convicts.
 You can tell exactly how well that went for them.

 - Kick the Son of a Bitch: Batman reveals to Rupert Thorne that his aide, Candice, was planning to kill him by playing a recording of her discussing it with Bane.
 Thorne isn't happy, and Candice never appears after that episode...